Stabbed boy refused GCSE exam exemption

 He spent a week in hospital but has since returned home.

-The boy, who does not want to be named, said he feared a lack of GSCE qualifications may affect his future.
+The boy, who does not want to be named, said he feared a lack of GCSE qualifications may affect his future.

-"Having no GSCEs could really affect who even considers having me on their team which could really get in the way of my life," he told the BBC.
+"Having no GCSEs could really affect who even considers having me on their team which could really get in the way of my life," he told the BBC.

 His mother said she was "devastated" the board did not do" everything they could to help".